 - Vitamin K2 (activator X according to Weston Price): Aged cheeses, grass- fed butter, high vitamin butter oil.

 Ramiel Nagel called cod liver oil the “liquid dentist” due to the high amounts of A and D, as well as X factor- vitamin K2 with a recommended dosage 1-3 tsp/day according to the Weston Price Foundation.
+(2015 Update: I no longer recommend any supplements containing vitamin D due to the side effects of such supplementation)

 Get more minerals in your diet: